 This is really sad, because it suggests there aren’t many.

-Web business is ideal for start-up or new small enterprises… and this is exactly what South Africa and Africa needs.
+Web businesses are ideal for start-ups or small, new enterprises… and this is exactly what South Africa and Africa needs.

-I believe hindering reasons for so few web based companies is affordability and access to data in Africa.
+I believe hindering reasons for a few web based companies is affordability and access to data in Africa.
 I did address concerns like this in an earlier article.

 There are certainly more product based web companies doing well than service based.
 This I find interesting, because product based web companies have to deal with distribution issues…

 So, what did I find for the websites with the most traffic in South Africa?

 So, information websites, some services and banking.

 Out of these, Gumtree.co.za and bidorbuy.co.za are really the only web based companies fitting my broad definition of pure web based companies.

 Bidorbuy.co.za would have to win, because it trades in rands and has its headquarters in Johannesburg.